openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 13: temperature report interval

 temperature report interval
-The interval time for a temperature auto report. default=12, 0=no auto-report.
-Tick duration set by parameter 20.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtThe interval time for a temperature auto report. default=12, 0=no auto-report.
+Tick duration set by parameter 20.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```12```.